 Mr Dunk's four year apprenticeship agreement was terminated 15 months early.
 Mr Dunk claimed damages for the early termination of his contract of apprenticeship.

 The Court of Appeal found that during his apprenticeship Mr Dunk was entitled to receive wages, instruction, training, and work experience.
 If his apprenticeship had not ended early he would have received a certificate for the full period of his apprenticeship.
 The Court considered that this would have given him a good start in his career, that this would have lasted for at least two years, and during this period he would have earned more than other workers who had not served an apprenticeship.
 It was felt that after two years it was likely that he may have earned the same as those who had not served an apprenticeship.

-It was held that the object of an apprenticeship agreement "was to enable the apprentice to fit himself to get better employment and wages".
-Mr Dunk was entitled to damages "for the diminution of his future prospects by the loss of the benefit of the training".
-In addition, he was entitled to "damages for loss of earnings and training during the remainder of the agreement".
+Moreover, it was held that the object of an apprenticeship agreement "was to enable the apprentice to fit himself to get better employment and wages."
+Mr Dunk was entitled to damages "for the diminution of his future prospects by the loss of the benefit of the training."
+In addition, he was entitled to "damages for loss of earnings and training during the remainder of the agreement."

 The Court held that the essential elements of a contract of apprenticeship are:

 The instruction and training given to enable an apprentice to acquire valuable skills.

 The status on completion of the apprenticeship that gives the apprentice a good start in the labour market.